appcypher/viper/NOTES.md

     - Every function, method and operator is seen as a normal function.
     - Every object has a structure and classes are how we describe or classify those structures.
 We only think in terms of classes when an object's structure is a subset of a class's structure.
     - Inheritance / variance is an abstraction we only care about for validation purposes.
 Relationship between objects are only seen in terms of how similar their structure is.
+    - Global variables are variables that persist outside for entirety of the program.
+Glabal variables include variables declared at the toplevel, class fields and variables froma parent scope referenced by a closure.

 - Analysis artifacts